nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 <br/>

-In this lab, NGINX as a web server will be introduced, basic web and content serving concepts will be covered.
+In this lab, you will run NGINX as a web server, basic web and content serving concepts will be covered.
 A quick review of HTTP and URLs is presented, as your NGINX configurations will follow these HTTP principles.

 <br/>